Dementia Care in Windsor, Maidenhead and Ascot

 Specialised Products

-Create a regular daily routine
+Provide a regular daily routine

-Ensure a safe environment
+Create a safe home environment

 Provide mind-stimulating activities (CST)